ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ---
-title: On CSS & Styling
+title: On CSS/SCSS & Styling
 date: 2024-11-29
-description_short: Snippets and tips on CSS, SCSS/Sass, and styling in general.
+description_short: Snippets and tips on CSS/SCSS and styling in general.
-description_long: Snippets and tips on CSS, SCSS/Sass, and styling in general.
+description_long: Snippets and tips on CSS/SCSS and styling in general.
 image:
 image_alt:
 repository: